-We limit our investments to (1) short-term cash investments, which we believe do not face any material interest rate risk, equity price risk or other market risk and (2) principal investments made in merchant banking funds.
+Our investments are principally limited to short-term cash investments, which we believe do not face any material interest rate risk, equity price risk or other market risk.
 We maintain our cash and cash equivalents with financial institutions with high credit ratings.
 Although these deposits are generally not insured, management believes we are not exposed to significant credit risk due to the financial position of the depository institutions in which those deposits are held.